0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 Here the `recurse()` function is a recursive function.
 It is calling itself inside the function.
 ![[Pasted image 20220601143912.png]]

 A recursive function must have a condition to stop calling itself.
 Otherwise, the function is called **indefinitely**.
 Once the condition is met, the function stops calling itself.
-This is called a **base condition** To prevent infinite recursion, you can use if...else statement(or similar approach) where one brach makes the recursive call, and the other doesn't
+This is called a **base condition**.
+To prevent infinite recursion, you can use `if...else` statement(or similar approach) where one branch makes the recursive call, and the other doesn't

 So, it generally looks like this.
 ```js